Snakes are amazing creatures.

 They stay awake and even move around, but they move very little and basically just rest until the weather gets warmer.
 They hide out an brumate in a warm, damp place, usually underground.

 What snakes eat depends on their environment and their size.
 But one thing they all have in common is that they eat animals.
+Are there vegetarian snakes?
+No, though one species does eat eggs exclusively.

 The most common foods are small mammals like mice, rats, rabbits, gerbils, etc., fish, eggs, lizards, and even other snakes.
 The largest snakes can eat just about anything and have been known to prey on large animals like hippos or crocodiles.